turbot/powerpipe-docs/docs/reference/cli/benchmark.md

 |  `--max-parallel int`           | Set the maximum number of database connections to open.
 When running benchmarks, Powerpipe will attempt to run up to this many controls in parallel.
 See the `POWERPIPE_MAX_PARALLEL` environment variable documentation for details. (default `10`)
 |  `--mod-install`                | Specify whether to install mod dependencies before running the benchmark (default `true`)
 |  `--output string`              | Select the console output format.
 Defaults to text.
 Possible values are `brief`, `csv`, `html`, `json`, `md`, `sps` (snapshot), `pretty`, `plain`, `none`
+|  `--pipes-host`                 | Sets the Turbot Pipes host used when connecting to Turbot Pipes workspaces.
+See  [PIPES_HOST](/docs/reference/env-vars/pipes_host) for details.
+|  `--pipes-token`                | Sets the Turbot Pipes authentication token used when connecting to Turbot Pipes workspaces.
+See  [PIPES_TOKEN](/docs/reference/env-vars/pipes_token) for details.
 |  `--progress`                   | Enable or disable progress information.
 By default, progress information is shown - set  `--progress=false` to hide the progress bar.
 |  `--query-timeout int`          | The query timeout, in seconds.
 The default is `240`.
 |  `--search-path strings`        | Set a comma-separated list of connections to use as a custom search path for the control run.